Step 5: How to create a portfolio website that impresses hiring managers

 Setting up hosting on WordPress

 There are plenty of third-party hosting services out there, but we’ll focus on setting up WordPress’ own hosting service here just to keep things simple.
+It’s a straightforward step to create a portfolio website; don’t be intimidated by it.

 If you really, really want to explore other hosting options, then try out some of these options: